nwcourses/nwcourses.github.io/COM623/week_10/index.md

 ```
 This imports various functions we will use.

 To start using Firebase Auth we use the `getAuth()` function.
-This gives us an auth object.
+This gives us an object of type `Auth` which is our general authentication manager.

 ```javascript
 const auth = getAuth();